 Let’s support schools and teachers to prepare students for the high tech 21st century.

-Schools and teachers are provided with the professional development, curriculum, and support necessary to teach computer science.LEARN MORE
+Provide teachers with the professional development, curriculum, and support necessary to teach computer science.LEARN MORE

 This problem is solvable and you can accelerate Code/Interactive’s ability to get there.